attainu/project-Randeep-Rana-au8/README.md

 # Parking Lot System

-A mini python project in which I tried to create praking lot system with features like park car, leave, get car no by color etc
+Python project in which we can create praking lot system with features like park car, leave, get car no by color etc

 ## Table of contents